edwrdq/Doral-Dynamics/docs/tutorials/2_configuration.md

 pros::MotorGroup right_motors({4, -5, 6}, pros::MotorGearset::green); // right motors use 200 RPM cartridges
 ```

-Now that our motors are fully configured, we need to pass them to LemLib.
+Now that our motors are fully configured, we need to pass them to DDX.
 We can do this through a helper class: `Drivetrain`.
 It needs the following information:
  - Left motor group
  - Right motor group
  - track width